 Cover Letter Example For a Museum Job

-Although many people think that the only way to get a rewarding job is to follow the traditional process of applying to advertised positions, the truth is that there is a huge amount of unadvertised and “word-of-mouth” hiring that goes on, particularly by nonprofit organizations and small local businesses.
+Although many people think that the only way to get a rewarding job is to follow the traditional process of applying to advertised positions, the truth is that there is a huge amount of unadvertised and “word-of-mouth” hiring that goes on, particularly by nonprofit organizations like museums and small local businesses.

 Non-profits like museums often have very limited budgets, and so they may decide to only announce a job on their own website, rather than spending the money to post it on professional job boards.

 Museums (like many colleges with their adjunct teacher pools) may also maintain a running candidate pool upon which they draw whenever positions open in the future.
 Thus, it makes sense to notify them of your interest and eligibility should an appropriate job become available.

 Increase the range of your available job opportunities by writing letters of interest in current or future unadvertised jobs.